Scalar field effective potentials in de Sitter spacetime: Discussion

 In the stochastic approach, the dynamics of a light scalar field on large distances in a de Sitter spacetime is described by the stochastic Langevin equation

 where $\xi$ is a white noise term that satisfies

 and $\mathcal{V}$ is the potential of the scalar field.

 One obvious question that arises from eq.~(\ref{equ:stochastic}) is what should be used as the potential $\mathcal{V}(\phi)$.
-It cannot be the bare potential $V_B(\phi_B)$ of the quantum field theory, because the latter is ultraviolet divergent.
+The original derivation of the stochastic theory by Starobinsky and Yokoyama~\cite{Starobinsky:1986fx,Starobinsky:1994bd} treated the quantum fields at linear order, and therefore they obtained a Langevin equation with the tree-level potential.
+Taken literally, that would mean that the potential $\mathcal{V}(\phi)$ is the bare potential $V_B(\phi_B)$ of the quantum field theory.
+However, this cannot be correct because the latter is ultraviolet divergent.
 In the quantum field theory, these divergences, expressed using the counterterms $\delta M^2$ and $\delta\lambda$, cancel the ultraviolet divergences arising from loop corrections, so that the physical observables are finite.
 In the stochastic theory (\ref{equ:stochastic}), there are no ultraviolet divergent loops, and therefore nothing that could cancel them.
 And it cannot be the renormalised tree-level potential $V(\phi)$ either, because its coefficients depend on the renormalisation scheme and scale.
 Therefore it should be some kind of an effective potential, but which one?

 Whatever the potential $\mathcal{V}(\phi)$ is, the Fokker-Planck equation corresponding to eq.~(\ref{equ:stochastic}) can be solved to find that in equilibrium, the field $\phi$ has the one-point probability distribution~\cite{Starobinsky:1986fx,Starobinsky:1994bd}